Willy Adames Player Props: Brewers vs. Red Sox

-After batting .179 with two doubles, two home runs, eight walks and five RBI in his past 10 games, Willy Adames and the Milwaukee Brewers take on the Boston Red Sox (who will hand the ball to Nick Pivetta) at 8:10 PM ET on Friday.
+After hitting .205 with three doubles, two home runs, eight walks and five RBI in his past 10 games, Willy Adames and the Milwaukee Brewers take on the Boston Red Sox (who will start Garrett Whitlock) at 7:10 PM ET on Saturday.

-In his last game he had a hitless showing (0-for-3) against the Mariners.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Willy Adames Game Info & Props vs. the Red Sox